ShunSakurai/trans-diff/README.md

 ### How to use the diff file

 - You can filter the diff table with changed/unchanged status or with text (regular expression is supported) or number range.
+For details, please hover over the left-most column in each row.
+For example, you can display only the segments with any comments by putting a dot "." in the regular expression row above the Note column.
 - You can sort the table by columns by clicking the table header.
 - Click in the Note column to add comments.
 Please remember to resave the file after commenting (press Ctrl/Cmd+S keys or click the Resave button).